-From 1 July 2019, energy companies are required to make a Default Market Offer (or DMO) available to home and small business customers in New South Wales, South Australia and south east Queensland.
+From 1 July 2019, energy companies were required to make a Default Market Offer (or DMO) available to home and small business customers in New South Wales, South Australia and south east Queensland.

 The Default Market Offer is the annual maximum total bill amount (called a reference price) energy companies can charge for the ‘standing offer’ prices based on a set average usage amount.
 It’s a reference price designed to make it easier for customers to compare energy plans across different providers.

-Energy retailers are free to set supply and usage charges as long as the total bill is equal or less then the Default Market offer reference price.
+Energy retailers are free to set supply and usage charges as long as the total bill is equal or less than the Default Market Offer reference price.

 The Default Market Offer can be offered to eligible residential and small business customers in New South Wales, South Australia and south east Queensland from 1 July 2019.

 The Default Market Offer will affect everyone differently.
 If you’re on a Basic Home electricity plan with a flat or controlled load rate or on a Basic Business electricity plan with a flat rate, your rates will have been changed to reflect the Default Market Offer rates for your area from 1 July 2019.